Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Methodology

 \subsection{Variational Quantum Attack Algorithm (VQAA) with Fewer Qubits}

-For symmetric-key cryptography, we assume that a message is provided, together with an encryption protocol, as well as the encrypted message, and the goal is then to find the encryption key.
+For symmetric-key cryptography, we assume that a message is provided (plaintext), together with an encryption protocol, as well as the encrypted message (ciphertext), and the goal is then to find the encryption key.

+The methodology benefits from quantum superposition and entanglement, allowing the efficient exploration of the key space while constraining the optimization landscape.
+These advantages are further enhanced by employing advanced variational quantum circuits (VQCs) that balance circuit expressiveness with classical simulability.
+As highlighted in Subsection \ref{sec_vqca}, these design considerations ensure that the algorithm remains computationally efficient and practically scalable for symmetric cryptographic problems.